exaco/laravel-octane-dockerfile/README.md

 ### Docker Compose

 To deploy your application stack with Docker Compose:
-1. Copy the following items to your code base
+1. Copy the following items to your code base:
     - `docker-compose.production.yml`
     - `.env.production`
     - `Makefile`